AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_csvOptions_compressionFormat"
 >title="Compression format"
->abstract="Sets which compression codec to use when saving data to file.
+>abstract="Sets which compression type to use when saving data to file.
 Supported options are GZIP and NONE.
 View the documentation for examples for each selection."

-Sets which compression codec to use when saving data to file.
+Sets which compression type to use when saving data to file.
 Supported options are GZIP and NONE.
 This option determines whether you will be exporting compressed files or not.

 ### Encoding